antublue/test-engine/MANUAL.md

   thread {

-    invoke the test class "@TestEngine.ArgumentSupplier" method to get a Stream<Argument> or Iterable<Argument>
+    invoke the test class "@TestEngine.Supplier.Argument" method to get a Stream<Argument> or Iterable<Argument>

     create a single instance of the test class